mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 ### Upgrading PostgreSQL major version in a Patroni cluster

-As of GitLab 13.3, PostgreSQL 11.7 and 12.3 are both shipped with Omnibus GitLab.
-GitLab still uses PostgreSQL 11 by default.
-Therefore `gitlab-ctl pg-upgrade` does not automatically upgrade to PostgreSQL 12.
-If you want to upgrade to PostgreSQL 12, you must ask for it explicitly.
+As of GitLab 13.3, PostgreSQL 11.7 and 12.3 are both shipped with Omnibus GitLab, and as of GitLab 13.7 PostgreSQL 12 is used by default.
+If you want to upgrade to PostgreSQL 12 in versions prior to GitLab 13.7, you must ask for it explicitly.

 WARNING:
 The procedure for upgrading PostgreSQL in a Patroni cluster is different than when upgrading using repmgr.